Supercharging your talent

 The masters of oil painting, from the early Renaissance to the birth of modern art, worked under constraints that demanded not only creativity but also a profound understanding of their materials; the tools of their trade.

-Understanding the roots and evolution of oil painting will enrich our practice and connect us more deeply to the rich tapestry of art history."
+Understanding the roots and evolution of oil painting will increase our appreciation and connect us more deeply to the rich tapestry of art history."

 In the broadest terms, oil painting is a testament to human ingenuity and the relentless pursuit of the beauty of life.